-Get summaries of your notifications in iOS 15 sprinkled throughout the day
+Group notifications together in summaries delivered throughout the day

-When Apple unveiled iOS 15 at its Worldwide Developers Conference (WWDC) this year, two of the standout new features were Focus and Notification improvements.
-With Focus, you are basically getting an enhanced Do Not Disturb mode, and one of the things that you can set up that complements Focus perfectly is a Notification Summary.
-With a Notification Summary, you don't need to get bombarded with notifications for every little thing throughout the day — instead, you get digests of notifications at certain times of the day, of which you have complete control over.
-This makes your best iPhone or iPad even better.
+When Apple launched iOS 15, it was pretty much building upon the base that iOS 14 started.
+There were a lot of refinements and improvements systemwide, and while notifications are better than they have been in the past few years, it's still not perfect.
+But Apple did introduce Notification Summaries, which helps group together all of your non-important notifications into digestable summaries at specific times of the day that you choose.
+This way, you aren't continuously bombarded with notifications at every hour, every minute.

-Here's how to set up a notification summary on iPhone and iPad.
+Since Notification Summaries was introduced with iOS 15 and iPadOS 15, you will need to be running the latest version of the software to access this feature.
+Here's how to set up a notification summary on your best iPhone and iPad.

 How to set up a Notification Summary in iOS 15 and iPadOS 15